IboschTonosch/pdpixie/README.md

 # pdpixie

+a very basic command line app to save selected images file into one or multiple pdf documents.

+this console app uses the PDFSharp libraries.

+There is not much code and the code ist not nicely structured.
+I just quickly put something together out of need.

 #########################################################################################################################################

 Usage: pdpixie [options]...
 [File(s)]...

-create / merge pdf files from images and other document types
+create / merge pdf files from images

   Option	Long option		Description
   -------------------------------------------------